Beyond Stereotypes: Understanding Why Hindu Women Often Seem More Devoutand How Men Engage

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What public roles do Hindu men commonly engage in?
+How do Hindu men commonly engage in religious life?

-Urbanization, education, and diaspora life are expanding opportunities for shared practice.
-Families conduct evening puja together, and women increasingly lead study groups and community classes.
+The article says urbanization, education, and diaspora life are expanding shared practice.
+Families increasingly conduct evening puja together, men take on more home ritual roles, and women lead study groups and community classes.